Project-Books/book-project/README.md

 ### Help

-If you need help with anything, we'll be happy to help you on Slack.
+If you need help with anything, we'll be happy to help you over a [GitHub Q&A discussion](https://github.com/Project-Books/book-project/discussions/categories/q-a) or on Slack.

 ## Further information